kdwivedi13/kapil-serverless-rest-api/README.md

-# deloitteapp-kapil - serverless  example
+# kapil - serverless  example
 Serverless example - API that will use a string as input and does a find and replace for certain words and outputs the result.
 For example: replace Google for Google©
 # What's Here
 pom.xml - this file is the Maven Project Object Model for the web application